campusrover/fiducial_pick_and_place/README.md

 1. tf2 broadcasters: the files whose names terminate in `_broadcaster.py` make up this group.
-Each file publishes a coordinate frame and attaches it to the tf tree which, roughly speaking, helps the program determine the relative position of the physical objects used in the project (the fixed fiducial, the camera, the cargo, the drop-off zone, etc.).
+Each file publishes a coordinate frame and attaches it to the tf tree which, roughly speaking, helps the program determine the relative position of some physical objects used in the project (the fixed fiducial, the camera, the cargo, the drop-off zone, etc.).
 2. arm controllers: the two files whose names end in `_controller.py` form this group.
-Of the two, it is the `arm_controller.py` file that contains the entirety of the cargo pickup and place logic.
+Of the two, it is the `arm_controller.py` file that contains all of the cargo pickup and place logic.

 ### The TF Tree